Narrow-Angle vs. Open-Angle Glaucoma

 Contrary to popular belief, Glaucoma does not describe one specific condition, but a group of conditions that correspond to one another and can cause blindness.
 Because the term Glaucoma describes many different things, there are two common variations of this disease.

 The first is called Open Angle Glaucoma.
-In patients suffering from Open Angle Glaucoma, there is an increased pressure in the eye resulting from improper draining of liquid in the eye where the cornea and iris meet.
+In patients suffering from Open-Angle Glaucoma, there is increased pressure in the eye resulting from improper draining of liquid in the eye where the cornea and iris meet.
 Symptoms of this condition often include moderate eye pain, nausea, redness of the eye, and blurred vision.
-Typical treatments for Open Angle Glaucoma are eye drops, laser treatments, or Glaucoma surgery.
+Typical treatments for Open-Angle Glaucoma are eye drops, laser treatments, or Glaucoma surgery.

 Since Glaucoma has no noticeable symptoms in the early stages, it is very important that you get regular eye exams to monitor the health of your eyes.
 If you are interested in scheduling a Glaucoma evaluation with Eye Center South’s Board-Certified and Fellowship-Trained Glaucoma Specialist, Kirk Sturridge, MD, please call 334-793-2211.